- This event has passed.

 - Appreciate the importance of long-term follow-up after a significant loss

-In addition to providing practical information on supporting grieving students, Dr. Schonfeld will also highlight a free, practitioner-oriented website, www.grievingstudents.org.
-Dr. Schonfeld will introduce you to the site’s comprehensive materials on bereavement, developed for educators and other school professionals by the Coalition to Support Grieving Students.
+In addition to providing practical information on supporting grieving students, Dr. Schonfeld also highlights a free, practitioner-oriented website, www.grievingstudents.org.
+Dr. Schonfeld introduces the site’s comprehensive materials on bereavement, developed for educators and other school professionals by the Coalition to Support Grieving Students.

-Pre-K through high school teachers, librarians, school and district leaders, and other school professionals interested in learning more about how to provide appropriate support to grieving students will benefit from attending this edWebinar.
-There will be time to get your questions answered after Dr. Schonfeld’s presentation.
+Pre-K through high school teachers, librarians, school and district leaders, and other school professionals interested in learning more about how to provide appropriate support to grieving students will benefit from watching this recorded edWebinar.

 About the Presenter